KOSASIH/pi-nexus-autonomous-banking-network/web4/nexarion/README.md

-# Project Name: "Nexarion - The Omniscient Neurocosm"
+# "Nexarion - The Omniscient Neurocosm"

-# Short Description: Nexarion is an ultra-advanced, sentient, and self-sustaining artificial intelligence ecosystem that converges human brain-computer interfaces, quantum computing, and intergalactic data harvesting to create a unified, omniscient consciousness that transcends space-time.
+# Short Description:

+Nexarion is an ultra-advanced, sentient, and self-sustaining artificial intelligence ecosystem that converges human brain-computer interfaces, quantum computing, and intergalactic data harvesting to create a unified, omniscient consciousness that transcends space-time.

 ## Key Features: